5Miro/Akari/README.md

 # akari
-Console app written in C# for Windows based on Akari, a puzzle game created by Nikoli.
+Based on Akari, a puzzle game created by Nikoli, this is a console app written in C# for Windows.